SUSE/skuba/test/README.md

 # Requirements:

-- the infrastructure is already deployed.
+- the infrastructure is already deployed. ( Terraform is not necessary a requirement, only the ips)

 # HOW TO RUN: